abhiajk/HPDF-Team-Task/README.md

 # Steps to setup the app in your PC
 This project is bootstrapped with Create-React-Native-App(CRNA).Follow the below steps to setup this app in your PC.

-1) Ensure that you have the following installed in your PC.
+1)Ensure that you have the following installed in your PC.

 -Nodejs with npm >= 5